bioinformatics-ua/dicoogle/dicoogle-webcore/README.md

  - Include the resulting "dist/dicoogle-webcore.js" in your page.
 An HTML `<script>` element or another means of importing the module is sufficient.
  - Place `<dicoogle-slot>` elements in the page.
 They must contain a unique slot id attribute `data-slot-id`.
  - Invoke the module's `init()` to automatically detect slots, as well as to fetch and attach plugins.
+This should only be called once.
+New slots attached dynamically will be automatically filled.

 A few examples of web pages using the Dicoogle Web Core are available in "test/TC".